satyasureshh/Personal-portfolio/README.md

+# Personal Portfolio
-This is my own personal blog website made using HTML, CSS and Javascript.
+This is my own personal-portfolio website made using HTML, CSS and Javascript.
 It showcases my education and skills.